Move Forward Guide

 - Sensitivity to light and sound

-Cognitive (thinking) symptoms may include:
+Cognitive (thinking) symptoms can include:

 - Difficulty with short-term or long-term memory

-- Difficulty with concentration
+- Difficulty concentrating

-Emotional symptoms may include:
+Emotional symptoms can include:

 - Mood swings